saminmahmud/FreshBasket-Backend/README.md

 - Only verified buyers can review products
 - Ratings update product average score

-## 🤝 Contributing
+## Frontend Repository
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+The frontend for FreshBasket is available in a separate repository.
+You can find it here: [FreshBasket Frontend](https://github.com/saminmahmud/FreshBasket-Frontend.git)

-Happy coding! 🚀
+### Happy coding! 🚀